 Bargaining is standard in Nigeria and every trader and buyer understands this, but you need to learn the skill when shopping in Nigeria.
 If you need to be sure of a price, its best to negotiate between two to five other merchant selling the same product to have an idea of the best possible price.
 However, always ensure it is a win-win situation because every labourer deserves a good wage.

-- Do not go during the rainy season it often gets flooded
+- Do not go during the rainy season the road the leads to the lekki Arts and Crafts marker often gets flooded

 - The access road to the place is bad so you may want to go with a car.

 - Be patient take time to look through every piece to confirm the quality and without defect